austral/austral.github.io/spec/rationale-error-handling.md

    (really, effect polymorphism).
 Any function that takes a function as an argument has to annotate not just the function's type signature but its permitted exception signature.

+6. **Pervasive Failure:** If contract violations can throw, then essentially every function can throw, because every function has to perform arithmetic, either directly or transitively.
+So there is little point to a `throws` annotation like what Herb Sutter suggests or Swift provides, let alone full blown checked exceptions, since every function would have to be annotated with `throws (Overflow_Error)`.

 7. **Double Throw Problem**.
 What do we do when the destructor throws?
 This problem affects every language that has RAII.